 Michael Steiner

-I am currently a PhD student at Graz University of Technology at the Institute of Computer Graphics and Vision, supervised by Markus Steinberger.
+I am currently a PhD student at Graz University of Technology at the Institute of Visual Computing (IVC), supervised by Markus Steinberger.
 Most of my recent work focused on novel view synthesis and neural rendering.
 My personal research interests lie in Visual Computing, Machine Learning, and all topics concerning Parallel Compute in general.

 Email / Scholar / Github